 The aforesaid can be achieved only in the conditions of the state financial regulator fiasco (and the rule of law) in favor of party monopoly, control deficit, institutional vacuum, and programmed selection of economic freedoms.
 When economic and institutional dialectics shift, and instead of good "rules of the game" (of institutions) the "good players" start to dominate, they forget the Pareto optimum, or the limitation of individual freedom in terms of legality, morality, loss of damage to others, etc. Then comes the interests greed, which turns into an evil elitist urge (driving force) for the quick realization and increase of wealth, consequently and power.
 This creates alternative institutions of total control.
 Since the ideology of totalitarianism and domination is a common denominator of all forms of imperialism, a conditional conclusion is that imperialism of a neoliberal type has been formed in some transitional countries.
 There have been colonial (geographical) and neocolonial (industrial) colonialism.
-In this context, the neoliberal type may be characterized as a form of postcolonial colonization, however much it resembles pleonasam ted, as well as ideologies, formations, totalitarianism, dominations, and exploitation forms.
+In this context, the neoliberal type may be characterized as a form of postcolonial colonization, however much it resembles pleonasam

+If nothing else, the neoliberal order has an imperial character due to simultaneous double actions: the wastefulness of developed (rich) and the survival of underdeveloped (poor) people.
+All empires have historically collapsed and/or shifted, as well as ideologies, formations, totalitarianism, dominations, and exploitation forms.
 Their remnants remain for some time.
 When will it come to a real institutionalization, humane, and social responsibility - it remains to be seen.
 The level of real human freedom, democracy and social development will depend on it.
 All monisms, mythologies, ideologies, and dogmatisms are harmful, since they are always based on interests rhetoric of double standards.